galette/galettedoc/source/usermanual/avancee.rst

 .. warning::

-   All the admin tools operation are destructive, use it with cautions, and **make sure you did a database backup** before!
+   All the admin tools operations are destructive, use them with caution, and **make sure you did a database backup** before!

 There are a few tools provided for Galette admin that permits to:

 * **reinitialize mailings contents** will reset all emails contents to default values,
 * **reinitialize fields configuration** will reset all members core fields to their default value.
 This does not imply dynamic fields,
-* **reinitialize PDF models** will reset ll PDF models to default values,
+* **reinitialize PDF models** will reset all PDF models to default values,
 * **generate empty logins and passwords** those information are required to improve security, but sometimes missing (if you import a CSV for example).
 This feature will set random values as login and password fields that would be empty in database.
 * **Fix dynamic fields dates format** will convert all dynamic fields dates to the new format (see :ref:`dynamic fields <dynamic_fields>`).